-Experiment for Specific Aim #B: Stage 1: Forty rats (20 male, 20 female) will be exposed to either PSS or sham-PSS for 15 minutes.
+Experiment for Specific Aim 2a: Forty rats (20 male, 20 female) will be exposed to either PSS or sham-PSS for 15 minutes.
 On day 7, EPM and ASR tests will be conducted.
 On day 8, freezing responses to a trauma reminder will be assessed, followed by brain tissue collection one hour later.
 Immunohistochemistry (details provided) will be used to examine the role and location of ZI subpopulations in PTSD-related behaviors.
-If ZI subpopulations are implicated in PTSD-like responses, Stage 2 will explore their role in PSS-induced behavioral and HPA-axis impairments.
+If ZI subpopulations are implicated in PTSD-like responses, we will explore their role in PSS-induced behavioral and HPA-axis impairments.

-Stage 2: Rats will be randomly assigned to one of three groups (n=20 per sex group, 60 males, 60 females): 1) excitatory, 2) inhibitory, or 3) mCherry control viruses- for each ZI subpopulation (4 subpopulation).
+Specific Aim 2b: Rats will be randomly assigned to one of three groups (n=20 per sex group, 60 males, 60 females): 1) excitatory, 2) inhibitory, or 3) mCherry control viruses- for each ZI subpopulation (4 subpopulation).
 Each group will undergo stereotaxic surgery for bilateral injection of the respective virus into the ZI (specific sites based on Stage 1 results).
 Two weeks later, DCZ will be injected intraperitoneally one hour before PSS or sham-PSS.
 Urine will be collected during the first hour post-PSS.
 In each group, 2-3 rats will be sacrificed 90 minutes after DCZ injection via transcardial perfusion.
 Seven days post-exposure, rats will undergo behavioral tests, and, 24 hours later, they will be deeply anesthetized and transcardially perfused and their brains removed for immunohistochemistry to confirm viral vector infection and location.
 The following virus will be used: